2023 Most Popular Music Doctor's Degree Schools in Virginia

 Women make up 56% of the music majors at the school.

-Out of the 5 schools in Virginia that were part of this year’s ranking, Liberty University landed the # 3 spot on the list.
-Located in the small city of Lynchburg, Liberty University is a private not-for-profit school with a very large student population.
+A rank of #3 on this year’s list means Liberty University is a great place for music students working on their doctor’s degree.
+Located in the city of Lynchburg, Liberty University is a private not-for-profit college with a very large student population.

 About 25% of the students majoring in music at the school are women while 75% are male.

-The in-demand doctor’s degree programs at University of Virginia - Main Campus helped the school earn the #4 place on this year’s ranking of the most popular music schools in Virginia.
-Located in the suburb of Charlottesville, University of Virginia is a public school with a fairly large student population.
+You’ll be in good company if you decide to attend University of Virginia - Main Campus.
+It ranked #4 on our 2023 Most Popular Music Doctor’s Degree Schools in Virginia list.
+Located in the small suburb of Charlottesville, University of Virginia is a public college with a fairly large student population.

 Of the 7 students majoring in music at University of Virginia, 57% are male and 43% are female.